ESPRI-Mod/hermes-client/docs/usage.rst

 prodiguer-client-metrics-fetch-setup
 ----------------------------

-	Fetches setup data associated with a set of metrics.
+	Fetches setup data associated with a set of simulation metrics.

 **-g, --group**